Google Chrome users: be sure to refresh your browser window to get the latest content.

 Laws For Audio Engineers

-If you would like to be notified in advance of our meetings, you can send a request via: Please note that we no longer send anything via USPS.
+If you would like to be notified in advance of our meetings, you can sign up to be notified via email using the link at the right.
+Please note that we no longer send anything via USPS.

 Our meetings are open to anyone interested in Audio.
 AES membership is NOT required for you to attend our meetings.